mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ## 5 Access Management {#access-management}

 The **Access Management** page shows all the users who have access to this portfolio.
-Portfolio Managers can see [Access Requests](#access-requests) by clicking on the **Access Requests** tab.
+Portfolio Managers can see [access requests](#access-requests) by clicking the **Access Requests** tab.
 This tab is not visible for Contributors, and Viewers.

 {{< figure src="/attachments/developerportal/portfolio-management/access-management.png" >}}